 FOR THE PASTA

 - Vegan Parmesan

 - Black pepper

-Return the pasta to the pan, then pour the cauliflower Alfredo sauce over top.
+- Return the pasta to the pan, then pour the cauliflower Alfredo sauce over top.
 Toss to heat through.
-To serve, garnish with a sprinkle of Parmegan and parsley, and freshly cracked black pepper.
+To serve, garnish with a sprinkle of Parmesan and parsley, and freshly cracked black pepper.